 - a.
 Check all joints and pipe connections for tightness. - b.
 Check pipe for corrosion or deterioration.
 If any piping needs replacing, do so immediately. - c.
-Inspect and clean any screens in the vent terminal. - 8.
-Qualified service personnel should thoroughly inspect the heating system and correct any problems prior to re-starting the boiler. - Perform combustion analysis and readjust as necessary according to the Combustion Setup and Adjustment combustion settings table.
-Refer to 3.11.2. - It is recommended that a copy of this report is filed for future reference. - 10.
-Perform a leak test of the gas valve in accordance with the gas valve manufacturer's instructions.
+Inspect and clean any screens in the vent terminal. - 9.
+Qualified service personnel should thoroughly inspect the heating system and correct any problems prior to re-starting the boiler. - 10.
+Qualified service personnel should thoroughly inspect the heating system and correct any problems prior to re-starting the boiler. - 11.
+Perform combustion analysis and readjust as necessary according to the Combustion Setup and Adjustment combustion settings table.
+Refer to 3.11.2. - It is recommended that a copy of this report is filed for future reference. - 12.
+Perform a leak test of the gas valves in accordance with the manufacturer's instructions.